 For the Police and additional two items are normally attached the dispatch broadcast.
 One is the ( Police Nature Codes -see table below) to alert the police of a specific issue , like Signal 0 – armed person) .
 These are the descriptions of the type of call the Police or Fire Rescue are responding to.
 Here are the Ten Codes used by the the Coral Springs Police and Fire Departments :

 Added to the 10- Codes are Police Nature Codes providing a description of the nature of the dispatch.
-Here are the codes
+For instance, ” Bravo 44, signal 4 at the SW corner of University and Sample road ” Here are the signal codes :

 UNIT ID : Radio Identification

 The radio system is made up of talk groups and user identifiers.
 We broadcast two user groups, one is the police department main group ( 5099) and the other is the fire department main group(5035).
 Any and all radios that communicate in the system have their own unique identifiers ( UID) .
 This can be either a number ( 7850002 ) where the first 4 digits signify Coral Springs , 7850, and the remaining 4 digits represent the specific unit.

 There is a department Unit ID code name indicating which department the officer is assigned to.
 For instance, Alpha is the evening shift and Bravo is the daytime shift for police patrol units, Tango units are traffic etc. Do not be surprised that when there is a given incident all hands are on deck, and units respond based on the threat level or requirements.

 Here are the unit ID codes for the CSPD :

 If you are listening with the Broadcastify APP for the Apple or Android, you may see what was already logged in the database to associate the radio id numbers to the Unit ID Code.
 These will be displayed if there is a match instead of the 7850#### number.